 - 2 egg whites, beaten

-- Add the egg whites and beat them airy.
-Pour into a separate bowl and set aside.
+- Add the egg whites to the bowl, and beat them airy.
+Pour them into a separate bowl and set aside.

-- Add all the dry ingredients to the bowl, and add milk and butter, a little at a time.
-Use a spatula to scrape over the bottom to make sure there's no flour stuck under there.
+- Now add all the dry ingredients to the metal bowl, and add milk and butter, a little at a time.
+Blend it, and use a spatula to scrape over the bottom to make sure there's no flour stuck under there.

-- Remove the bowl from the machine and add the egg whites.
+- Remove the bowl from the kitchen machine and add the egg whites back.
 Use a spatula and carefully blend the egg whites and the batter.

 - Cook on a skillet or in a pan on medium heat.
 Flip when the top has become filled with bubbles, and cook for 30 seconds on the other side.